 An SEP IRA (or Simplified Employee Pension IRA) is a type of traditional IRA that is set up and funded for employees by an employer.
-SEP IRA accounts are one of the best ways for self-employed people, and small business owners, to contribute to their retirement savings.
+SEP IRA accounts are one of the best ways for self-employed people, small business owners, and freelancers, to contribute to their retirement savings.

 SEP IRA contributions are made by the employer and can be used by sole-proprietors.
 Any business owner, with one or more employees, can open an SEP IRA.

 This kind of retirement savings account can be a great choice for small business owners because they can save for retirement tax-free with much higher contribution limits than traditional or Roth IRA.

 Today, we're going to cover the best SEP IRA companies, what to look for when choosing one, and answer several frequently asked questions about SEP IRAs.

 6 Best SEP IRA Investment Providers